 Open Source/Paid: Open Source (Python Software Foundation License)

-Python is one of most popular and widely-used programming languages that has become a staple in the data science community.
+Python is one of the most popular and widely used programming languages that has become a staple in the data science community.
 It offers a rich ecosystem of libraries and frameworks that make data analysis, manipulation, and visualization intuitive and efficient.
 Pandas, NumPy, and SciPy are three core libraries that form the foundation of Python's data analysis capabilities.

 Key Features: